 The mediastinum is the area between your lungs.
 It contains your heart, aorta, esophagus, thymus, lymph nodes, and trachea.
 A mediastinal tumor is a growth—either cancerous or benign—located in this spot.
 Mount Sinai's highly trained thoracic surgeons can diagnose and treat these tumors.
 We use minimally invasive techniques whenever possible.
 Our team works closely with other specialists in the Mount Sinai Health System and the Icahn School of Medicine at Mount Sinai to give you the best possible care.
 We use a variety of diagnostic and treatment therapies.

 Common Mediastinal Tumors

-Lymphomas are the second most common and can be found in the anterior or middle mediastinum.
-The most common types are Hodgkin's and B-cell Lymphomas.
-These cancers are usually diagnosed with a biopsy and treated with chemotherapy and radiation.
+- Lymphomas: Typicallyfound in the anterior or middle mediastinum.
+The most common are Hodgkin's disease and B-cell lymphoma.
+We usually diagnose lymphomas with a biopsy and treat with chemotherapy and radiation.